 Tracebloc: Shaping the Future of Sourcing Machine Learning Models

-Big data, cloud computing, and large-scale models have pushed the performance of machine learning.
-Models are now getting deployed everywhere, automating a plethora of tedious tasks and amazing humans with their capabilities, not only at playing Go or by generating artificial poems, images, or entire podcasts.
+Big data, cloud computing, and large-scale models have pushed machine learning’s performance.
+Models are now being deployed everywhere, automating a plethora of tedious tasks and amazing humans with their capabilities, not only at playing Go but also by generating artificial poems, images, or entire podcasts.

 Yet, many enterprises still have difficulties employing machine learning for their use cases, as they often lack the staffing and proper expertise.
 They try to counter this by partnering with the right vendors or scouting relevant machine-learning models to solve their challenges.
 Over 50% of all use cases across industries are already implemented with the help of vendors.
 Yet, sourcing for the right vendors and assessing their models is challenging, as AI is a black-box technology, but it is crucial to address the use cases successfully.